-When to apply: Applicants to the J.D. degree program may submit applications for fall beginning October 1.
-Applications for regular admission are due March 1 for beginning J.D. students.
-The deadline for the Binding Early Decision Program is January 10.
+When to apply: Applicants to the J.D. degree program may submit applications for fall beginning September 15.
+Applications for regular admission or the Presidential Merit Scholarship Program are due March 1 for beginning J.D. students.
+The deadline for the Binding Early Decision Program is January 15.

 How to apply: Applicants must apply online through the Law School Admission Council (LSAC).